Instruction-based Time Series Editing: Related Works

 \textbf{Contrastive Learning for Time Series–Language Fusion.} Contrastive learning has emerged as a powerful paradigm for aligning heterogeneous modalities in a shared embedding space.
 Pioneered by CLIP~\cite{radford2021learning} for image–language alignment, contrastive methods have since been extended to time series for tasks such as retrieval, classification, and forecasting.
 Recent works~\cite{chen2025trace,hoxha2025self,cai2025semi,HAO2023MICOS} show that time series can be effectively aligned with textual descriptions or labels via contrastive objectives, enabling cross-modal retrieval and classification.
 To learn better time series representations, several studies~\cite{zheng2024parametric,liu2023timesurl,Liu2023Self} use synthetic descriptions or structured metadata to supervise alignment, while others~\cite{zheng2024simple,woo2022cost,HU202386} align future trends with language cues to improve temporal generalization.
-While these efforts show the strength of contrastive learning in fusing time series and language, they are largely limited to static alignment or downstream classification tasks.
-We extend it to time series editing, using contrastive alignment to guide generation based on free-form natural language.
+While these efforts demonstrate the effectiveness of contrastive learning in fusing time series and language, they are largely limited to static latent representation alignment and are only evaluated on retrieval, classification, or forecasting tasks.
+A detailed comparison on problem definitions of the related tasks is provided in Table~\ref{problem_definition}.